vermiceli/nes-contra-us/docs/Enemy Routines.md

 * `A` - Enemy Attribute

 ### Byte 1 - XX byte
-The first byte, #$10, from the example above specifies the x position of the enemy.
+The first byte, #$10, from the example above specifies the X position of the enemy.

 ### Byte 2 - Repeat and Enemy Type